istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

     *   The **Service** graph type shows a node for each service in your mesh but excludes all apps and workloads from the graph.

         {{< image width="70%" ratio="35%"
         link="./kiali-service-graph.png"
         caption="Example Service Graph"
         >}}

-1. Examine details about the Istio configuration.

-   Click on the **Applications**, **Workloads**, and **Services** menu icons on the left menu bar to examine the different components in your mesh.
-Drill down into those components to see additional details about those components, such as the Istio Virtual Services and Destination Rules.
+1. To examine the details about the Istio configuration, click on the **Applications**, **Workloads**, and **Services** menu icons on the left menu bar.
+The following screenshot shows the Bookinfo applications information:

    {{< image width="80%" ratio="56%"
    link="./kiali-services.png"